 The best potting soil is a mix of lightweight and airy ingredients that help retain moisture and nutrients without suffocating the plant.
 There are many different varieties available, and it’s important that you match your soil to your plants for the best results.

-- 1. Miracle-Gro Indoor Potting Mix
+- 1. Black Gold Organic Potting Mix – Top Pick

-- 4. Espoma Organic Potting Mix
+- 4. Miracle-Gro Potting Mix – Bargain Budget Pick

 - Best Potting Soil – Buyer’s Guide